Day 1: Monday, 15 Aug, 2022

 O/N Bucovina Lodge Rural Guesthouse, Bucovina region B,L,D

 Day 6: Saturday, 20 Aug, 2022 – Drive time: 5h

 Today we will leave Bucovina behind and head towards Transylvania.
 We will cross Tihuta Pass, where you can find one of the most beautiful mountain scenery in the Carpathians with picturesque traditional villages located in valleys and on hillsides.
-We will have various stops to photograph the beautiful fall landscape.
+We will have various stops to photograph the beautiful landscape.